Japanese fan bouquet

 Infinite love

-Circle of strength
+Circle full of power

 Loving